 The variable $\hat \epsilon\le 0$ decreases along $\widehat Q_1^{3,b}$.
-The extension of this manifold by the forward flow now depends, in agreement with the discussion proceeding \lemmaref{sigma0}, on the sign of $z_1^*$.
-We postpone the details of the separate cases $z_1^*<0$, $z_1^*=0$ and $z_1^*>0$ to \appref{z1StarPos}, \appref{z1Star0} and \appref{z1StarNeg}, respectively.
-The case $z_1^*>0$ is similar to case (a). $z_1^*\le 0$ is more involved due to the nonhyperbolicity of
+Following the discussion proceeding \lemmaref{sigma0}, the extension of this manifold by the forward flow now depends on the sign of $z_1^*$.
+The details of the separate cases $z_1^*<0$, $z_1^*=0$ and $z_1^*>0$ are given in \appref{z1StarPos}, \appref{z1Star0} and \appref{z1StarNeg}, respectively.
+The case $z_1^*>0$ is similar to case (a).
+The case $z_1^*\le 0$ is more involved due to the nonhyperbolicity of

 in chart $(\bar y=1,\kappa_1)$.
-This point corresponds, using the coordinates in the chart $(\bar y=1,\kappa_1)$, to the intersection of the nonhyperbolic line (of visible folds) $\bar l^+$, see \eqref{hatlPlus} and recall \lemmaref{hatMP}, with the $\bar x<0$ subset of the blown up two-fold $\overline{\overline q}$.
-We will therefore have to blowup this point in \appref{z1StarPos} to obtain a complete, hyperbolic, singular picture.
+Using the coordinates in the chart $(\bar y=1,\kappa_1)$, this point corresponds to the intersection of the nonhyperbolic line (of visible folds) $\bar l^+$ (see \eqref{hatlPlus} and \lemmaref{hatMP}) with the $\bar x<0$ subset of the blown up two-fold $\overline{\overline q}$.
+Therefore we will have to blowup this point in \appref{z1StarPos} to obtain a complete, hyperbolic, singular picture.